skgtrx/mTimes-IMDB/README.md

 ### Prerequisites

-Before running Adjutor on your system you need to install few dependencies/packages.
+Before running mTimes on your system you need to install few dependencies/packages.

 ```
 pip install requests